owasp-noir/.github/profile/README.md

 ## 🔍 What is Noir?
-OWASP Noir is an open-source project specializing in identifying attack surfaces for enhanced whitebox security testing and security pipeline.
-This includes the capability to discover API endpoints, web endpoints, and other potential entry points within source code for thorough security analysis.
+OWASP Noir is an open-source hybrid analyzer (static + AI-driven) that discovers every endpoint in your codebase—from shadow APIs to standard routes—and strengthens your security pipeline.

 ![](https://github.com/user-attachments/assets/fa6b19fb-9a53-46fd-9622-a19223b362a2)